 Nope!
 You’re free to download, share, use, and modify the images on this site without permission.
 Please give Free Vintage illustrations a like on Facebook if you’re sharing these images on your blog or website.
 You can also link back to FreeVintageillustrations.com, but please upload the image to your own server first.

 How Many Images Can I Download?

 You have unlimited use of the images on this site!

 This Image Isn’t Big Enough.
 Can I Get a High-Res Version?

 The images on FreeVintageillustrations.com are the only sizes provided at this time.
 To make sure you’re downloading the largest size available, you can open the image in a new window.
 Higher resolution versions of scans may be available in the future as the website grows.
-I do my best to include source links for images collected from libraries and databases that may have higher resolutions available.
+I include source links for images collected from libraries and databases that may have higher resolutions available.
 Please subscribe to stay updated on any changes in the future!

 How Can I Credit Your Site?